A few more or less fun facts about me:

 - Right now, we are living and working in Vienna, relying heavily on the city’s many wonderful coffeehouses.
 As they say about Viennese coffeehouses: There’s one you’d use as your office, another one as your living room and still another that serves as your salon.
 And then there’s the one you’d never go to.

 - “Why Vienna?” asked me the magazine WINA for its 2017 June edition.
-Have a look at my short answer, not the least to see the excellent picture Ronnie Niedermeyer took of me at Café Korb.
+Have a look at my short answer, if only to see the excellent picture Ronnie Niedermeyer took of me at Café Korb.

 Leave me your email address to get notified of new posts and important updates.